beyarkay/masters-thesis/src/05_results.md

 shows very good performance with little bias in its mispredictions.

-The weighted confusion matrix for 50 classes also shows very good performance, however there is a bias in it's mispredictions as shown by the two diagonals adjacent to the principle diagonal.
+The weighted confusion matrix for 50 classes also shows very good performance, however there is a bias in its mispredictions as shown by the two diagonals adjacent to the principle diagonal.
 These two diagonals are offset from the principle diagonal by exactly 10 classes, indicating they are gestures where the models mispredicted the orientation of the gesture but correctly predicted